8ctopus/stats-table/README.md

 ### Using the class StatsTable

 The class `StatsTable` is the class that will hold your data.
-It takes one mandotary arguments, and 4 options arguments.
+It takes one mandatory argument, and 4 optional arguments.
 The simpler way to create a new table is to pass the data itself and its headers (even if headers are optional).

 ```php
 use IgraalOSL\StatsTable\StatsTable;